preciofishbone/OmniaDocs/document-management/administrator/settings/index.rst

 + **Site Owners**: All site owners will have permissions to work with Controlled Documents.
 No specific permission group for authors is needed.
 + **Site Owners and Members**: All site owners and all Members will have permissions to work with Controlled Documents.
 No specific permission group for authors is needed.

-**Note!** This setting is not activated right away.
-It's actived when the feature "Omnia Document Management Authoring Site" is either activated or updated for a site.
+**Note!** This setting is not enabled right away.
+It will be enabled when the feature "Omnia Document Management Authoring Site" is either activated or updated for a site.